Pseudolukian/writerside_docs/Writerside/topics/getting_started/test_doc.md

-# Test doc
+# Test tags works

-This is test text.
+This text is written in tag 0.3.
+This text must appear only in tag 0.3.